stephenenke/chatter/README.md

-# Slack Topic Analyzer
+# Chatter: The Slack Topic Analyzer

-A tool that analyzes Slack conversations and visualizes discussion patterns using topic extraction and heatmap visualization.
+Ever wish you could keep track of all of that dev chatter?
+What about tracking and classifying your support chatbot?
+Introudcing Chatter: a tool that analyzes Slack conversations and visualizes discussion patterns using topic extraction and heatmap visualization.

+After the initial MVP, I will begin adding Linear ticket suggestions if we do not find likely correpsonding tickets.
+That way, when you start talking about a new bug in the dev channel, you can easily create a corresponding ticket.

 ## Live Demo
 [Slack Topic Analyzer](https://chatter-two-jet.vercel.app/)
+*This is primarily a UI prototype.
+Currently working on OpenAI topic extraction.
 ## Features

 ### Topic Extraction